datafilter/t3st/README.md

 `run` sets an exit code of 1 if there were any errors.

-## 5/4 More tests:
+### (5/4) More tests:

 You can add more `.js` tests files (and organise them in nested sub-directories) in the tests directory.

-For examples that use async and promises, see <a href="https://raw.githubusercontent.com/devmachiine/npm-t3st/master/play/demo.js" download> more examples in this file.</a>
+For more examples like async and promises, see <a href="https://raw.githubusercontent.com/devmachiine/npm-t3st/master/play/demo.js" download> this file.</a>

 For all examples [see the framework tests](https://github.com/devmachiine/npm-t3st/tree/master/tests)

 # Fork / Play

 The main part of the test framework is in [this file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js).
 Most of the code in the project are tests to test the test framework ~ roughly an assert for each line of framework code.
-Messing around with the tests beats reading any docs imho.
+Tests beats docs imho.

 To run the tests that test the test framework: